SharePoint/sp-dev-docs/docs/general-development/what-s-new-with-sharepoint-site-development.md

 ## Authoring, design, and branding features
 <a name="SP15_WhatsNewSiteDevelopment_AuthoringAndBranding"> </a>

-SharePoint 2013 includes features and APIs that you can use to author, design, brand, and extend your site, site design and branding elements, and behaviors.
+SharePoint includes features and APIs that you can use to author, design, brand, and extend your site, site design and branding elements, and behaviors.

 ### Design Manager

 In previous versions of SharePoint, branding a site required specific technical expertise about things like what content placeholders are required on a master page, or how a master page implements certain classes of styles.
-SharePoint 2013 introduces  [Design Manager](overview-of-design-manager-in-sharepoint.md)—a new interface and central hub for managing all aspects of branding your SharePoint site.
+SharePoint introduces  [Design Manager](overview-of-design-manager-in-sharepoint.md)—a new interface and central hub for managing all aspects of branding your SharePoint site.
 You can find the Design Manager in the top-level site for your site collection.
-It is a part of the Publishing Portal site collection template in SharePoint 2013.
+It is a part of the Publishing Portal site collection template in SharePoint.